r3wald/espurna-wiki/ArduinoIDE.md

 |**RemoteSwitch** by Randy Simons (fork)|[GIT](https://github.com/xoseperez/RemoteSwitch-arduino-library)|[ZIP](https://github.com/xoseperez/RemoteSwitch-arduino-library/archive/master.zip)|Required if RF_SUPPORT is 1|
 |**Time** by Michael Maregolis and Paul Stoffregen (fork)|[GIT](https://github.com/xoseperez/Time)|[ZIP](https://github.com/xoseperez/Time/archive/master.zip)||

+(1) Please note that versions newer than https://github.com/me-no-dev/ESPAsyncWebServer/commit/313f3372c61f6f4bff9c157f02a07ba912d3d4d9 have been reported as having websocket authentication issues with Safari and iOS.

 Download the ZIP files from the links in the table above only for those libraries you actually need.
 If you are unsure start with the mandatory ones.
 Then use the menu under "Sketch > Include Library > Add .ZIP Library..." and load them one by one.

 ![Arduino IDE - Library options](images/arduino/arduino-libraries-zip.jpg)

-Depending on your level of GIT confidence you can checkout the repositories for all of them into your library folder instead of installing them as ZIP files.
+Depending on your level of GIT confidence you can check out the repositories for all of them into your library folder instead of installing them as ZIP files.

 **Note: when updating the project to a newer version, come back here and update the libraries before reporting an issue in the issue tracker.**